-"Hebana, we went to Gold Reef City": Lady shows grand grade 7 farewell for niece
+"Hebana, we went to Gold Reef City": Lady shows grand Grade 7 farewell for niece

 @Tiinaa. commented:

-"The teachers cancelled ours because we locked one of them outside of the classroom."
+"The teachers cancelled ours because we locked one of them outside the classroom."

-"Times have changed, yho remember my farewell botanical gardens blue Jean, blue farewell shirt and that was it."
+"Times have changed, yho.
+I remember my farewell at Botanical Gardens, blue jeans, blue farewell shirt and that was it."

 TikTok video of matric farewell dress gets 1.2M views

-In a similar story, Briefly News reported about a student in her final year of study who went TikTok viral for going to her last dance while in high school.
+In a similar story, Briefly News reported about a student in her final year of study who went TikTok-viral over her last dance at high school.

-The young woman went all out as she was dressed to the nines for the important coming-of-age occasion.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ click on “Recommended for you” and enjoy!